If you asked me what the single hardest part is about moving to a foreign country, I’d struggle to give you just one answer.

 I’m grateful for a few things.
 One is the advent of social media and technology in general – the chance to connect on a regular basis with those loved ones left behind.
 I also value the notion of friendship like I never did before.
 I have friends who never left home and who I rarely hear from.
 The moment I departed, I may as well have dropped off the face of the earth because they did – and they never stay in touch.
 Even when I recently left Australia, those I thought of as close friends immediately disappeared from my life.
 It’s a wake-up call and a test of true relationships – the ones built on a desire to stay informed of each other’s whereabouts, whatever the time or place, and that remain solid and faithful as the years pass by.

-I’ve bought and sold houses in three continents – I sold a home in England only to buy in Ottawa, then again in Sydney and now back in Canada, this time outside of Vancouver.
+I’ve also bought and sold houses on three continents – I sold a home in England only to buy in Ottawa, then again in Sydney and now back in Canada, this time outside of Vancouver.
 The process of selling and buying has been emotional, fraught with issues and has no doubt cost us time and money.
 But it’s also been valuable, in our minds, to own property where we choose to live.
 Owning property – whether a house, condo or even a piece of land – weaves us into the local community fabric and we feel connected and committed to our new home.
 It’s not for everyone but it makes complete sense to me.

 Whether you plan to sell your home in advance of a big move and/or buy one in the place that you’re headed to, consider this: you will need the support of the experts.
 We relied on word of mouth to secure the services of locally-placed real estate agents to sell our homes and, on the whole, we did okay, but I do feel that we got lucky.
 I’d suggest using someone like RateMyAgent whose main focus is to help vendors find the right agent.
 What’s great about RateMyAgent is that all vendor reviews are linked to actual property sale details so users can see agents selling homes similar to their own.
 With over 3,000 genuine reviews from vendors posted on the site every week, RateMyAgent provides an invaluable tool to find a trusted, knowledgeable agent.